6871296/6871296/README(en).md

 welcome to visit my GitHub.

 ## Recommended repos

+Recommended repos are the very good and useful repos, which have integral branch systems.
+You just need to use `contributing` branch to debug, don't need to fork.

 1. [CalculatorMax](https://github.com/6871296/calculatorMax.git)

 CalculatorMax is my proudest repo, not one of them.(Maybe without DataIO) you can use all functions in `math` and `random` to calculate any complicated formulas.
 This is also the only project that can automatically install, semi-automatically uninstall external modules.